TheLettuceClub/UNI2xSAMMI-Release/README.md

             * meterGainedInCombo
             * comboProration
             * frameCount

+##### Combo Start Event:
+* Abstract: fires at the start of a combo or blockstring.
+* Notes: Occurs after the first HitEvent in some scenarios due to a timing error.
+Not necessarily to be relied upon.
+HitEvents after this are guaranteed to have valid data, though ones before it may as well.
+* Fields:
+    * data
+        * event: "uni2_ComboStartEvent"
+        * eventInfo: empty

+##### Combo End Event:
+* Abstract: fires at the end of a combo or blockstring.
+* Notes: Not necessarily to be relied upon.
+HitEvents after this are not guaranteed to have valid data, though it is possible.
+* Fields:
+    * data
+        * event: "uni2_ComboEndEvent"
+        * eventInfo: empty

 #### Vorpal Event:
 * Abstract: fires whenever either character achives Vorpal state (i.e. the TS timer finishes).